‘The Young And The Restless’ Star Tyler Johnson Opens Up About The Perils Of Social Media As An Actor

 “I understand the power of social media, and I understand the power of these platforms and those who can utilize them in a really big way.
 I have a lot of respect for that.”

-The actor went onto explain how he enjoys getting to understand social media and how it influences things without having to immerse himself in the culture since it is so difficult to avoid and ignore the negative comments from fans.
+The actor went on to explain that he enjoys getting to understand social media and how it influences things without actually having to immerse himself in the culture, since it is so difficult to avoid and ignore the negative comments from fans.
 Y&R viewers certainly have their opinions on Theo’s storylines, and soap fans aren’t shy about vehemently expressing their thoughts and wants for the show.
-Sometimes when fans don’t like a storyline, that negativity can spill over onto the actors themselves instead of focusing on the fictional characters they portray on the small screen.
+Sometimes when fans don’t like a storyline, that negativity can spill over to the actors themselves instead of allowing them to focus on the fictional characters they portray on the small screen.